freeformpdx/pollard/txt/devnotes.md

 ## 10/25
-- 00 setup express/socketio
+- XX BE: setup express/socketio
+- XX FE: setup socketio
-- 00 setup mongo/mongoose
+- 00 BE: setup mongoose models

 # ROLLING TO DO